Grossi Florentino

-Grossi Florentino is one of Melbourne’s oldest restaurants.
+Grossi Florentino is one of Melbourne's oldest restaurants.
 The upstairs Mural Room has been a fine-dining institution since the 1930s.

 History

-Florentino started out as a wine shop at 78 Bourke Street, bought by recent immigrant Samuel Wynn in 1918, which he then gradually expanded whilst living upstairs.
+The Florentino (Il Florentino) started out as a wine shop at 78 Bourke Street, bought by recent immigrant Samuel Wynn in 1918, which he then gradually expanded whilst living upstairs.
 Wynn's wine selling interest gradually moved into wine making, and he went on after WW2 to purchase the Coonawarra Estate vineyard, making Wynn's a household name.
 In 1920 he purchased the nearby popular Café Denat which he relocated into his former home upstairs in 1924.
-Rinaldo Massoni then leased the ‘Café Denat’ in 1928, and changed the name to Café Florentino and the style from French to Italian.
+Rinaldo Massoni then leased the 'Café Denat' in 1928, and changed the name to Café Florentino and the style from French to Italian.

 In 1934 the adjacent property at 82 Bourke Street was purchased and the two shops joined together.
 The new upstairs dining room was extensively decorated to a design by Walter Butler, with 8 murals created by pupils of noted artist Napier Waller; this room was christened 'The Mural Room'.

-A chef from the Florentino's is said to have made the first ever cassata in Australia.
+A chef from The Florentino is said to have made the first ever cassata in Australia.
 It turned out that the ingredients maraschino, alchermes and crème de menthe were illegal.

 In 1941 Rinaldo Massoni died and his son Leon took over the restaurant, with partner George Tsindos.

-In 1954 the license of the Florentino was changed from an Australian Wine license to a restaurant, so that the previously illegally sold imported spirits and wines could now be sold openly.
+In 1954 the license of The Florentino was changed from an Australian Wine license to a restaurant, so that the previously illegally sold imported spirits and wines could now be sold openly.